 v.
 Expenditure Safeguards.
 Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may be associated with budget underutilization and the entity (or entities) responsible for implementing these safeguards:

-DHCF will implement a number of safeguards to prevent the premature depletion of the PDS budget, and address potential service delivery problems that may be associated with budget underutilization and the entities responsible for implementing these safeguards.
+DHCF has implemented a number of safeguards to prevent the premature depletion of the PDS budget and address potential service delivery problems that may be associated with budget underutilization.

-(1) The VF/EA FMS Division will prepare and issue a monthly PDS budget report to participant/representative employers and their support brokers, waiver case managers, and the Services My Way Program Coordinator.
-This report will provide the PDS budget amount, services used, and expenditures incurred for the current month and year to date, as well as the remaining balance.
-The support broker will review this report with the participant/representative employer during his/her monthly call and will address any questions.
+(1) The VF/EA FMS Division prepares and issues a monthly PDS budget report to participant/representative-employers, support brokers, waiver case managers, and the Services My Way Program Coordinator.
+This report provides the PDS budget amount, services used, and expenditures incurred for the current month and year to date, as well as the remaining balance.
+The support broker reviews this report with the participant/representative-employer as needed and addresses any questions.

-(2) The VF/EA FMS Division will monitor PDCS utilization by pay period and notify the participant/representative employer, his/her support broker, the waiver case manager and the Services My Way Program Coordinator in writing of any overage or underutilization of PDCS.
-The support broker will then review the situation with the participant/representative employer and will address any questions.
-If there is an overage of PDCS use, the VF/EA FMS Division will collect the amount of the overage from the participant/representative employer.
-An overage of PDCS use will also activate the Participant Remediation, Training and Termination process detailed above, which will require the participant/representative employer to prepare a Corrective Action Plan with assistance from his/her support broker that will detail how the participant/representative employer will remedy the situation in the future, and the receipt of additional training as needed.
-The VF/EA FMS Division will identify episodes of significant PDCS underutilization by notifying the participant/representative employer, his/her support broker, waiver case manager, and the Services My Way Program Coordinator in writing.
-The participant/representative employer will then address the issue with his/her support broker and develop a Corrective Action Plan as necessary to remedy the situation in the future and receive additional training as needed.
+(2) The VF/EA FMS Division monitors PDCS utilization by pay period.
+The VF/EA FMS Division issues a report to the participant/representative employer, the support broker, the waiver case manager and the Services My Way Program Coordinator if significant over- or under-utilization of PDCS services is found.
+The support broker reviews the report with the participant/representative employer and addresses any questions.
+If over-utilization of PDCS services is found, the VF/EA FMS Division collects the amount of the overage from the participant/representative-employer.
+Significant over-utilization of PDCS services is considered an episode of non-compliance with the terms of the Participant/Representative-Employer Agreement and results in referral of the participant/representative-employer to the remediation, training and termination protocol detailed above, which requires the participant/representative employer to prepare a CAP detailing how the participant/representative employer will remedy the issue.